data-mining-not-found/air-quality-prediction/README.md

 The 'Updating' folder is used to share new updates that need to be merged into the "Updated" folder.

 The 'Updated' folder is used to share the existing final version code.

+Update:
+In Updating folder, add some date time features in the "feature engineering part", but still not combined with the air quality and holiday feature.